zzorgg/zzorgg.github.io/content/r/_index.md

 # Open Source Involvement

 I have contributed a little bit to open-source projects.
 But now I am contributing regularly because I found out it is pretty good.
 Also I applied for GSoC this year to <b>The JPF Team</b>.
+And got selected so I will be contributing code at the JPF team this year.
 <br><br>
 [Contributions](r1)